'It attracts the most significant and substantial criminal instructions on both the prosecution and defence sides' Chambers UK 2017

 We have extensive experience working for the prosecution and the defence of homicide.
 Our work is invariably high profile and complex.
 Counsel of all levels are experienced in the field.
-We have former Senior Treasury Counsel, current Senior and Junior Treasury Counsel and Treasury Monitorees in Chambers, appointed by the Attorney General to deal with the most grave offences, who are therefore well versed in dealing with acts of unlawful killing.
-Notable murder cases include: the prosecution of the murder of Baby P, who died after suffering more than fifty injuries over a sustained period of time; the prosecution of the highly publicised racially motivated murder of Stephen Lawrence; the successful defence of a well respected horse breeder Kirsti Windsor, for the murder of her on/off lover and alleged disposal of the body on a bonfire; the prosecution of Ben Butler who was convicted for the murder of his daughter, Ellie; the prosecution of Stuart Hazell who was convicted of murdering his girlfriend's 12 year old daughter; the defence of Danilo Restivo of the ritualistic killing and mutilation of a mother of two; the successful prosecution of Stefano Brizzi who had strangled and murdered a police officer after arranging to meet on an Internet dating app; and the murder trial of Tania Clarence for the murder of her three children after struggling to cope with their extreme medical condition.
+We have former Senior Treasury Counsel, current Senior and Junior Treasury Counsel and Treasury Monitorees in Chambers, appointed by the Attorney General to deal with the gravest offences, who are therefore well versed in dealing with acts of unlawful killing.
+Notable murder cases include: the prosecution of the murder of Baby P, who died after suffering more than 50 injuries over a sustained period of time; the prosecution of the highly publicised racially motivated murder of Stephen Lawrence; the successful defence of a well-respected horse breeder, Kirsti Windsor, for the murder of her on/off lover and alleged disposal of the body on a bonfire; the prosecution of Ben Butler who was convicted for the murder of his daughter, Ellie; the prosecution of Stuart Hazell who was convicted of murdering his girlfriend's 12-year-old daughter; the defence of Danilo Restivo of the ritualistic killing and mutilation of a mother of two; the successful prosecution of Stefano Brizzi, who had strangled and murdered a Police Officer after arranging to meet on an Internet dating app; and the murder trial of Tania Clarence for the murder of her three children, after struggling to cope with their extreme medical condition.

-Recent and notable manslaughter cases include: the prosecution and defence of David Naylor and Express Hi-Fold Doors Ltd, a highly technical case involving a BiFold door which collapsed at the Live concert venue in Guildford; the successful defence of a GP for failing to diagnose a rare health condition in a young child; the prosecution of Cherrywood Investments Limited for the death of a carpenter after he fell through a floor; the successful defence of GP Joanne Rudling for the death of a child after allegedly failing to act to prevent his death; and the pre-charge advice and subsequent prosecution of optometrist Honey-Rose who was convicted after failing to spot an eye condition in an eight year old boy.
+Recent and notable manslaughter cases include: the prosecution and defence of David Naylor & Express Hi-Fold Doors Ltd, a highly technical case involving a bi-fold door, which collapsed at a live concert venue in Guildford; the successful defence of a GP for failing to diagnose a rare health condition in a young child; the prosecution of Cherrywood Investments Limited for the death of a carpenter after he fell through a floor; the successful defence of GP Joanne Rudling for the death of a child after allegedly failing to act to prevent his death; and the pre-charge advice and subsequent prosecution of Optometrist Honey-Rose who was convicted after failing to spot an eye condition in an eight-year-old boy.

 It follows from the nature of our work, that we have substantial experience of dealing with experts in a wide and diverse range of specialist subjects.
 We are particularly adept at quickly mastering novel and complicated subject matters.
 Our competence in dealing with clinical matters is enhanced by our substantial work in healthcare regulation.

-Furthermore, we pride ourselves on our understanding of mental health issues and our ability to identify those issues in our analysis of particular case, and we are particularly skilled therefore in the presentation of psychiatric defences.
+Furthermore, we pride ourselves on our understanding of mental health issues and our ability to identify those issues in our analysis of a particular case, and we are highly skilled therefore in the presentation of psychiatric defences.

-We are acutely aware of the pain and distress that are associated with all cases of this nature, and have been praised in particular, for our professionalism and the sensitive manner in the way in which we deal with these matters both in relation to our clients and the victims' families.
+We are acutely aware of the pain and distress that are associated with all cases of this nature and have been praised, in particular, for our professionalism and the sensitive manner in which we deal with these matters both in relation to our clients and the victims' families.

 The culpability of defendants who play peripheral roles is lower than is reflected in punishment, writes Edward Brown QC.